 Dr David Galindo

-David Galindo is a Lecturer in Computer Science at the University of Birmingham specialising in cryptography and privacy.
+David Galindo is a Senior Lecturer in Computer Security at the University of Birmingham specialising in cryptography and privacy.

 He was also a Senior Researcher at Scytl, and has numerous published academic works in cryptography and computer security.